CompOpt4Apps/AthanPumaDemo/README.md

 * Two large memory nodes with 3TB memory and the same processors and memory as the other nodes
 * Six nodes with four Nvidia V100S GPU's each

-Get a look at the available built in module softwares:
+Get a look at the available built in modules:

 ```$ module avail```